 The above figures have been extracted from the Audited Financial Statements for the year ended 31 December 2021.
 For a copy of this report, please call us on 1300 478 486 or email info@msichoices.org.au.
 These financial statements comply with the presentation and disclosure requirements of the ACFID Code of Conduct.
-Please refer to the ACFID Code of Conduct.
-Please refer to the ACFID Code of Conduct.
-Please refer to the ACFID Code of Conduct.
-Please refer to the ACFID Code of Conduct.
-Please refer to the ACFID Code of Conduct.
+Please refer to the ACFID Code of Conduct for more information.